AthanasiosKitsanos/ERP/README.md

 ### This is my first ERP (Enterprise Resource Planning) web application, built entirely from scratch.
 It serves as a self-guided training project to prepare myself for a future professional role in software development.
+All changes and new branches are created using git commands

 ### ⚙️ Technologies & Concepts I'm Exploring